priyankthakkar/static-testing-tools/README.md

 1. Prettier is used for formatting the code.
 Our strategy is same as the ESLint here, we ignore the same files which are mentioned in `.gitignore` as well.
 2. If one is not sure about what should be the configuration for Prettier, one can visit https://prettier.io and try the playground and copy configuration options from there.
 3. We have installed `eslint-config-prettier`.
 The aim here is, disable to eslint rules that prettier thinks is useless.
 This package should be part of `.eslintrc` in the section called `extends` and, it should be included at the end after any configuration we extend.

+## TypeScript
+1. We are now supporting types in JavaScript with help of typescript
+2. We will using ESLint & Prettier itself to lint, format and validate TypeScript code
+3. To use a different parser for TypeScript, we use the `overrides` section of `.eslintrc`